 Operating revenues include student tuition and fees and auxiliary enterprises revenue.
 Nonoperating revenues include local revenue, state revenue, federal revenue and other revenue.
-Local sources of revenue include Property Taxes, Corporate Personal Property Replacement Taxes and Chargebacks and constitutes the largest source of revenue for FY2014 representing 32%.
-The equalized assessed valuation (EAV) for the district supporting FY 2014 is approximately \$1,532,969,195; this is a projected 2% increase in EAV compared to FY 2013.
+Local sources of revenue include Property Taxes, Corporate Personal Property Replacement Taxes and Chargebacks and constitutes the largest source of revenue for FY2015 representing 34%.
+The equalized assessed valuation (EAV) for the district supporting FY 2015 is approximately \$1,572,608,064; this is a projected 2.7% increase in EAV compared to FY 2014.
 Replacement Taxes "replace" the personal property tax previously paid by businesses and are 2.5% of the net income of corporations, and 1.5% on partnerships, trusts, and subchapter S corporations.

-Student Tuition and Fees revenue constitutes the second largest source of revenue in FY 2014.
-Tuition and Fees revenue makes up 24% of the total revenues at \$51,214 more than projected actual for FY 2013.
-Tuition revenues are based on projected credit hours, which are forecasted to remain flat with the projected FY 2013 actuals.
+Student Tuition and Fees revenue constitutes the second largest source of revenue in FY 2015.
+Tuition and Fees revenue makes up 24% of the total revenues at \$401,799 more than projected actual for FY 2014.
+Tuition revenues are based on projected credit hours, which are forecasted to remain fairly flat with the projected FY 2014 actuals, an increase in the tuition per credit hour rate and new fees implemented to cover increasing expendable costs in career, technical, health education programs.

 State Revenue is the third largest source of revenue at 15% of total revenue.
 State sources of funding include the ICCB Grants and the CTE Formula Grant.
-The ICCB grants are projected to decrease from FY 2013 to FY 2014, due to an overall decrease in state appropriations.
+The ICCB grants are projected to decrease from FY 2014 to FY 2015, due to an overall decrease in state appropriations.
 The state of Illinois is facing the need to make significant cuts in an effort to reduce budgetary shortfalls.

 Although federal grants show a larger percentage of revenue, this source of revenue is legally restricted to expenditures for specific purposes.
-The following chart summarizes the effect of the FY 2014 budgeted revenues, expenditures and transfers on the fund balance of each fund.
+The following chart summarizes the effect of the FY 2015 budgeted revenues, expenditures and transfers on the fund balance of each fund.
 Additional information is included in the breakdown by fund type and individual funds.